Grefron/simpleccx/README.md

-# beam_frequency
+# simpleccx

-A package to determine the harmonic frequencies of a continuous beam
+A simple package to perform FE analysis using the CalculiX solver